CrypticPoet/off-grid-energy-design/Final_Report.md

 	 <figcaption align="center"><b>Figure 27:</b> Gantt Chart</figcaption>
 </p>

-The red path in Fig. 27 indicates the critical path.
-These critical paths are closely monitored
+The red path in Fig. 27 indicates the **critical path**.
+These critical paths are closely monitored and prioritized as any faults with their execution could have lead to delays in the sub-team pipelines.
+This in turn could have caused further unforeseen delays in the development of the final report.

-The following shows the start dates and durations of various subteams in the project:
+Fig. 28 shows the start dates and durations of various subteams in the project.
+It also details the name of the people who were involved in the coordination and functioning of the concerned sub-team.

 <p align="center">
 	 <img src="https://raw.githubusercontent.com/CrypticPoet/off-grid-energy-design/master/Project%20Management/sunergy.png" alt="Work breakdown structure" id="work_breakdown" width=500/>
 	 <figcaption align="center"><b>Figure 28:</b> Work breakdown structure</figcaption>
 </p>

-The following shows the resources available, a gear symbol against a name shows that they were involved in the project
+Fig. 29 shows the resources available (In this the tribe members), a gear symbol against a name indicates that the member was involved in the project actively and participated in the preparation of the final report in some capacity.
 <p align="center">
 	 <img src="https://raw.githubusercontent.com/CrypticPoet/off-grid-energy-design/master/Project%20Management/resources.png" alt="Resource management" id="resources" width=500/>
 	 <figcaption align="center"><b>Figure 29:</b> Resources</figcaption>
 </p>

-The following shows the work breakdown structure:
+Fig. 30 to Fig. 35 shows the work breakdown structure of the various sub-teams and how work was distributed among these teams.
+The work breakdown charts also provide a visual overview of any sub-sub-teams that were created to streamline the process even further.
 <p align="center">
 	 <img src="https://raw.githubusercontent.com/CrypticPoet/off-grid-energy-design/master/Project%20Management/assign.png" alt="Work Breakdown Structure" id="assign_work" width=500/>
 	 <figcaption align="center"><b>Figure 30:</b> Assignment of Work</figcaption>